 Applies to Circuit Tracks

 While using Components is the safest and easiest way to send Packs to an SD card (via having a Circuit Tracks unit connected) it is possible to connect the SD card to an SD card reader and manually configure Packs for use on the unit.
 For SD card compatibility see this article.
-An example is attached to this article.
+An example is attached to this article which includes the Factory, Shadow Child, and DLR/Sofa Sound packs.

 In order to achieve this the folder layout must be done matching the following: